-Statement Description Tags check-integrity Performs post-load zone integrity checks on primary zones. zone check-mx Checks whether an MX record appears to refer to an IP address. zone check-mx-cname Sets the response to MX records that refer to CNAMEs. zone check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. server, query check-sibling Specifies whether to check for sibling glue when performing integrity checks. zone check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. zone check-srv-cname Sets the response to SRV records that refer to CNAMEs. zone check-wildcard Checks for non-terminal wildcards. zone ciphers Specifies a list of allowed ciphers. security clients Specifies an access control list (ACL) of clients that are affected by a given dns64 directive. query clients-per-query Sets the initial minimum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients. server continues on next page
+Statement Description Tags ca-file security, server Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certificates. catalog-zones Configures catalog zones in named. zone category Specifies the type of data logged to a particular channel. logging cert-file Specifies the path to a file containing the TLS certificate for a connection. security, server channel Defines a stream of data that can be independently logged. logging check-dup-records Checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS. dnssec, query check-integrity Performs post-load zone integrity checks on primary zones. zone check-mx Checks whether an MX record appears to refer to an IP address. zone check-mx-cname Sets the response to MX records that refer to CNAMEs. zone check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. query, server check-sibling Specifies whether to check for sibling glue when performing integrity checks. zone continues on next nage

+Statement Description Tags check-spf Bookiption zone theek spj Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present.
+Zone check-srv-cname Sets the response to SRV records that refer to CNAMEs. zone check-svcb Specifies whether to perform additional checks on SVCB records. zone check-wildcard Checks for non-terminal wildcards. zone ciphers Specifies a list of allowed ciphers. security clients Specifies an access control list (ACL) of clients that are affected by a given dns 64 directive. query clients-per-query Sets the initial minimum number of simultaneous recursive clients accepted by the server for any given query before the server drops additional clients. server controls Specifies control channels to be used to manage the name server. server cookie-algorithm Sets the algorithm to be used when generating a server cookie. server cookie-secret Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster. server coresize Sets the maximum size of a core dump. server